AimeeKnight/NSS-Chronicles/user_stories.md

-User Stories for NSS Chronicles
+User Stories for nss Chronicles
 ==============================

 As the nss president<br />
-In order for people to research students at NSS</br>
+In order for people to research students at nss</br>
-I want to create a personal profile for each student with their project urls
+I want to create a personal profile for each student with their project url

   - User runs `nss add student <first name/last name/cohort/project url>`
-  - The Student's record is then added to the list of all students
+  - The Student record is then added to the list of all students
   - After saving, the user is given a confirmation message

 <hr />